- Route: Rockies

 - Email: [email protected]

-A few fun facts about me and things I love to do include being a big fan of the Houston Rockets and the Boston Celtics, going on hikes to watch the sun rise, and giving people hugs!
-I am also a member of Chi Omega, Best Buddies, and a Younglife/Wyldlife ministry leader for 6th grade girls.
+A few fun facts about me and things I love to do include being a big fan of the Houston Rockets and the Boston Celtics, going on hikes to watch the sun rise, and giving people hugs (pre-Covid of course)!
+I am also a member of my sorority Chi Omega, Best Buddies, and a Younglife/Wyldlife ministry leader for 6th grade girls.

 I am really excited that you made it to my page, and I can't wait to bike from Austin, TX to Alaska!
 4500 miles, here I come! :)

 Why I Ride

 I want to ride for my Aunt Josephine.

 In the summer of my junior year of high school, family and friends gathered in Dripping Springs, Texas to celebrate the harmonious wedding of my Cousin Jason and his fiancé Pauline.
 Couple weeks after her only son was married, my Aunt Josephine was diagnosed with Stage IIA colorectal cancer.
 The simple and, what seemed at the time, trivial saying of “my back aches” turned into a whirlwind of two-years of chemotherapy.
 After a few months of the original diagnosis, the doctors informed us that the tests and CT scans showed that she had reached Stage IV of colorectal cancer and that the cancer cells had rapidly spread into her lungs and liver.